davoe2000/alx-low_level_programming/0x0B-malloc_free/README.md

 1. Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

 2. He who is not courageous enough to take risks will accomplish nothing in life

+3. Write a function that returns a pointer to a 2 dimensional array of integers.